steve21124/hoodie-plugin-social/README.md

 ## Installation

-Install from teh Hoodie CLI
+Install from the Hoodie CLI

     hoodie install social